fhendrikx/solo86/docs/paging_design.md

  - Row 2, I/O address 0x14, logical address 0xC0000->DFFFF
  - Row 3, I/O address 0x16, logical address 0xE0000->FFFFF

-When writing to a row the 4 LSBs are used, the rest are ignored.
-When reading a row the 4 LSBs contain the row value, the remaining bits should be ignored as their value is not guaranteed.
+When writing to a row the 4 LSBs are used, the remaining bits are reserved.
+When reading a row the 4 LSBs contain the row value, the remaining bits should be ignored as their value is reserved.

 On reset the banking table is set to all zeros (every row contains "0000").

 Each row is interpreted as follows:
- - Bit 3 (MSB) 0 == ROM, 1 == RAM or external peripheral
+ - Bit 3 (MSB) 0 == ROM, 1 == RAM / external peripheral
  - Bit 2 hardware signal A19
  - Bit 1 hardware signal A18
  - Bit 0 (LSB) hardware signal A17

 When bit 3 is 1, bit 2 selects between RAM and an external peripheral.
 1 == RAM, 0 == external peripheral.

+The following table illustrates all possible mappings:

 (0) 0000 => ROM 0x00000 -> 0x1FFFF
 (1) 0001 => ROM 0x20000 -> 0x3FFFF